The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 You ask the eCommerce vendor: "Can you integrate with our ERP?"
 They say yes.
 You ask for a quote.
 It's £20k–50k.
 The timeline is 3–6 months.
 By now, you've already launched the website and your customers are experiencing the broken workflow.

-And here's the thing: even after the integration is built, the customization problem isn't solved.
+And here's the thing: even after the integration is built, the customisation problem isn't solved.
 Your system still can't validate artwork or understand your production workflow.
 The integration just passes data between two systems that weren't designed for your business.

 This doesn't mean you shouldn't have an eCommerce platform.
 It means you should have chosen differently.